Branndon Stewart: College career

 Originally, Stewart's transfer from Tennessee was going to cost him two years of eligibility, but Texas A&M's NCAA compliance officer recommended Stewart appeal for another year of eligibility.
 The NCAA granted the request, giving him another year with the Aggies.

 Stewart once again began the 1998 season as the starter, but lost the job to McCown after four games.
 Going into the Big 12 Championship Game, Stewart had only played in six games, completing 53 of 97 passes for 668 yards, 4 touchdowns and 3 interceptions.
 His best performance had come against the Oklahoma Sooners, when he passed for 234 yards and two touchdowns.

-Stewart's chance came once again when McCown injured his left shoulder on a touchdown dive in the last game of the regular season, a 26-24 loss to rival Texas.
+Stewart's chance came once again when McCown injured his left shoulder on a touchdown dive in the last game of the regular season, a 26–24 loss to rival Texas.
 The injury was not confirmed as a broken collarbone until the Wednesday prior to the Big 12 Championship game against #2 ranked Kansas State.
-Despite suffering a hyperextended knee in the first quarter, Stewart bounced back to throw for 324 yards and three touchdown passes, including the fabled slant to Sirr Parker that sealed the 36-33 double-overtime victory, earning the Aggies an invitation to the Sugar Bowl in which they lost 24-14 to Ohio State.
+Despite suffering a hyperextended knee in the first quarter, Stewart bounced back to throw for 324 yards and three touchdown passes, including the fabled slant to Sirr Parker that sealed the 36-33 double-overtime victory, earning the Aggies an invitation to the Sugar Bowl in which they lost 24–14 to Ohio State.
+He was named MVP of the 1998 Big 12 Championship game.

-Despite his ups and downs, Stewart finished his Texas A&M career with a 23-11 record as a starter, and led the Aggies to their first Big 12 Championship and BCS Bowl appearance.
+Despite his ups and downs, Stewart finished his Texas A&M career with a 23–11 record as a starter, and led the Aggies to their only Big 12 Championship and first BCS Bowl appearance.